Maria-Maltseva/info.erp.net/features/applications/Project_Management.md

 But agile is no longer exclusive to IT – it’s becoming the standard for organizations that value adaptability.
 Nowadays this approach is becoming more common, entering marketing and advertising, banking and finance, education and other industries that feel the need to become more flexible and adapt their current projects to the constantly evolving market environment.

-The Agile Project Management module of ERP.net is designed to let users easily apply agile project management - where work is done in small cycles with constant reviews and feedback.
+The Project Management module of ERP.net is designed to let users easily apply agile project management - where work is done in small cycles with constant reviews and feedback.
 EPR.Net Agile PM offers businesses a range of benefits that help streamline the agile processes, improve team collaboration, and ensure that projects stay on track.

 ___